-Dr Laura Koesten is a researcher at the University of Southampton and is leading the work on data search, data reuse and data summarisation.
+Dr Laura Koesten is a researcher at King’s College London, and is leading the work on data search, data reuse and data summarisation.

 I want to contribute to tools and theories that make us more aware of how our perspectives, our experience, our tools and our preconceptions influence the stories we are telling with data.

 Dr Julie Freeman is an Art Associate at the Open Data Institute, and translates complex processes and data from natural sources into kinetic sculptures, physical objects, images, sound compositions and animations.